 Day 8: Arusha - Lake Manyara National Park

-Pick up from Arusha city and depart for Lake Manyara via Mto-wa mbu village.
+After breakfast depart for Lake Manyara via Mto-wa mbu village.
 A picnic lunch enables a full day game drive in Lake Manyara National Park.
 This park packs a lot of diversity into a small area.
 It is the only park in the area that is green all year round.
 The park also offers a spectacular view of the Great Rift Valley and the fig forest here is a good place to see monkeys and some of the 350 species of birds that have been recorded here.
 With luck, you may spot the tree climbing lions for which the park is famous.